Kentucky District Takes Processes From Days to Minutes With busHive

 A Much Better System

-Scheduling field and activity trips is much easier with busHive, Chesser shared, as it stores the places visited and integrates with Google to find trip addresses.
+Scheduling field and activity trips is much easier with busHive, Chesser shared, as it stores the places visited and integrates with a commercial mapping system to find trip addresses and automatically generate driver itineraries with turn-by-turn directions.

 Additionally, vehicle utilization is improved.
 If a school bus is out of service or scheduled for something else, busHive will notify transportation staff who are making the trip appointment that the vehicle is already in use and cannot be double-booked.